🗄️ Instance Connectors¶

 """

-Upsert new documents into the pipe's collection.
+Upsert new documents into the pipe's target table.

 Parameters